Muaaz08/frontendMentorC02_3Column/README.md

 ### What I learned

-Created HTML markup in one go using emment
+Created HTML markup in one go using emmet
 ```Emment
 .container>.card*3.card$>img+h2.card-title+p.card-body+a.btn.btn$
 ```